Best & Worst Nissan Altima Years

 The year 2004’s Nissan Altima is considered the most reliable model year of the current generation, due to numerous improvements and less issues than the previous models.

-Relevant For You Best & Worst Acura MDX Years
+Relevant For You Best & Worst Subaru Ascent Years

 It is available with the option of a 2.5l QR25DE I4 engine with 175 horsepower, or an 3.5l VQ35DE V6 engine that produces 245 hp.
 It is coupled with a manual 5-speed standard or a 4 speed automated transmission.